kycdao/kycdao-ios-sdk/Sources/KycDao.docc/DAppIntegration.md

 Three main topics will be discussed here:
 - Connecting to a wallet
 - Checking the KYC status of an address
-- Implementing the KYC flow from identity verification till minting
+- Initializing a KYC flow

 ## Connecting to a wallet